 Dan Wheeler from Dropbox, Inc. created an excellent strength meter that looks at a password from a robot's point of view and tells you how long it would take a robot to guess it.
 The idea is to create a simple phrase, or a set of words you choose.
 Throw in a few spaces and a bit of punctuation and you’ve created a password so strong, it would literally take centuries for a robot to guess it, at 10,000 tries per second!

 How do we know this?
 Try his Password Strength Meter and see for yourself!

 Note: Password requirements differ.
 A lot, and often.
 Unfortunately they force us to create passwords we can't remember, and the ideas here won't always work.
 But one place they do work is WordPress.
-Make sure anyone who can log into your WP site has a strong passwoprd.
+Make sure anyone who can login to your WordPress site has a strong password.
 Heck, you can make this article part of your employee handbook.
+We'd love that.